jonathan-robertson/robotic-inbox/README.md

 If someone busts your lock, you can replace the lock simply by repairing it.
 This will go through the upgrade flow and should appear relatively seamless.

+Or if you break the lock on someone else's Robotic Inbox (such as a friend no longer logs in), breaking the lock and repairing it will allow you to take ownership of the Inbox and adjust its password, lock state, etc.

 > ⚠️ Robotic Inboxes with broken locks will not be able to distribute items again until they're repaired.

 ![robotic inbox being repaired](https://raw.githubusercontent.com/jonathan-robertson/robotic-inbox/media/robotic-inbox-repairable-lock.png)